Fildo7525/pretty_hover/README.md

 ### Limitations

-Currently neovim supports these markdown stylers: \`, \*, \`\`\`[language].
-Unfortunately you cannot do any of their combination.
+Currently, neovim supports these markdown stylers: \`, \*, \`\`\`[language].
+Unfortunately, you cannot do any of their combination.
 If the support is extended there will be more options to style the pop-up window.
 Newly this plugin started supporting highlighting see the [Configuration](#configuration) for more information.

 ### Contributing

-If you have any idea how to make this plugin better do not hesitate to crate a PR.
-If you know how to make the improvement try mentioning it.
+If you have any idea how to improve this plugin do not hesitate to create a PR.
+Otherwise, if you know how to improve the plugin mention it in a new issue.
 Enjoy the plugin.

 ### Inspiration